For ABOG 2020 Qualifying (WRITTEN) Exam Candidates

 Part I: Secure Written Exam

-Those of you in MOC Year 6, you must pass a written exam by December 16th.
+Those of you in MOC Year 6, you must have successfully read & taken the article quizzes with a passing grade of 86% or you must pass their written exam by December 16th.
 We have a number of products to help you prepare for and pass your written exam.
-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five-day review courses being held September 18-22 and November 20-24.
+For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five-day review courses being held September 16-20 and November 18-22.
 This is not the same type of review course as in the past.
 Just as you evolve and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused and all lectures follow the national ACOG guidelines.
-Heck, you’ll walk away with loads of everyday practice tips, too.
+Heck, you’ll walk away with Category I CME hours and with loads of everyday practice tips, too.

 ABOG has confirmed that emphasis will be placed on both the Compendium and the articles.
 So don’t you think the highest yield will be those MOC articles that overlap with the Compendium?